2026 changes

 3. Start CPR immediately if the person is unresponsive with abnormal breathing.
 Don’t wait for the ambulance.

-The familiar “DR-ABC” mnemonic (Danger, Response, Airway, Breathing, Circulation) was retired by the Resuscitation Council in favour of this three-step model — useful to know because some older revision materials still teach DR-ABC and the theory test follows the current guidance.
+The familiar “DR-ABC” mnemonic (Danger, Response, Airway, Breathing, Circulation) has been streamlined out of the Resus Council’s lay-rescuer CPR guidance in favour of this three-step model (ABCDE is still used as the structured assessment framework in trained first aid).
+Some older revision materials still teach DR-ABC; the theory test follows the current lay-rescuer guidance.

 What to know about AEDs for the theory test